Final Papers Are Required

 - Submitted final papers are not considered “published” when submitted to conference organizers.
 Your colleagues will be instructed to contact you directly.

-Submission of Final Papers (x3)
+Instructions for Submission of Final Papers (x3)

 1) Submit Your Final Paper to Your Session Discussant